 The powder of Fruit expels tapeworms within 6-24 hours.
 Fruit powder taken with curd in empty stomach is effective against giardia (intestinal infection caused by a microscopic parasite).

 In skin diseases, insect bites, scorpion stings and swelling the paste of fruits is applied externally on the affected areas.

 Vidangarishtha:10-15 ml with an equal amount of water twice a day.

 Seed/Fruit powder:2-5 grams, with 5 grams honey for two consecutive days empty stomach in the morning.
 A suitable purgative such as castor oil should be taken hours after intake of powder.

 Embelia ribes has the following side-effects.
 Please keep these points in mind while using Vidang or a medicine containing it as an ingredient.

 The fruits significantly affects male fertility.
 It is an antifertility agent.
 It impairs Spermatogenesis and reduces sperm count to level of infertility.
 Though anti-spermatogenic changes are found to be reversible without any toxic effects.

 The plant parts also show anti-fertility effects in females.
 It has effects that changes the uterine environment which inhibits the process of implantation.
 It has anti-implantation and anti-ovulatory effects.
 It also has oxytocic effects (Hastens or facilitates childbirth, especially by stimulating contractions of the uterus).

-- The seeds of plants kills the sperms.
+- The seeds of the plants kills the sperms.

 - Embelin, isolated from the berries, shows significant anti-implantation and post-coital antifertility activity.